Greek Doric Temples

-In the past, Doric Temple classifications rely on descriptive and subjective identifications rather than quantification of the data sets.
-By ignoring all prior forms of conventional intuitive identifications put forth by a Vitruvian framework, the data is sorted according to established taxonomic models [Binford, Lewis AA 23(24) 1964: 425-444], and then establishes a Doric Temple proportional formula derived from various CLASSES of temples that make up the data file.
+With this thought in mind, this hypothetical method begins by ignoring established taxonomic models [Binford, Lewis AA 23(24) 1964: 425-444], and begin to establish a Doric Temple proportional formula derived from various CLASSES of temples that make up the data file.
 The data was then subjected to a correlation and regression statistical test based on a formal taxonomy of specific attribute sets .